 HOW TO OBSERVE

-National Bagelfest Day gives us an opportunity to explore the history behind the bagel and savor the varied flavors.
+The day allows us to explore the history behind the bagel and savor the varied flavors.
 Grab some bagels and your favorite toppings.
 Post on social media using #NationalBagelfestDay.

 Murray Lender, the owner of Lenders Bagels, founded National Bagelfest Day.
 In 1986, Murray started the festival in Mattoon, Illinois, home of the world’s largest bagel factory.